nfdi4plants/ARC-specification/ARC specification.md

 ## ARC Structure and Content

-ARCs are based on a strict separation of data and metadata content into raw data (*assays*), *externals*, computation results (*runs*) and computational workflows (*workflows*) generating the latter.
+ARCs are based on a strict separation of raw data (*assays*), *externals*, computation results (*runs*) and computational workflows (*workflows*) generating the latter, while items and their specific metadata are grouped together.
 The scope or granularity of an ARC aligns with the necessities of individual projects or large experimental setups.

 ### High-Level Schema